 Turning Down the Pain “Volume Knob” with Upper Cervical Chiropractic Care

 Your central nervous system is responsible for relaying information between the brain and body about pain.
-For example, if you accidentally touch a hot stove, that pain rapidly travels over the nerves to the brain where it is interpreted as painful, and the immediate response Is to jerk your hand away.
-Fibromyalgia sufferers experience changes in the way pain is perceived.
-It’s as if the pain volume knob is turned all the way up, and pain signals are amplified.
+For example, if you accidentally touch a hot stove, that pain rapidly travels over the nerves to the brain.
+The immediate response of your brain is to jerk your hand away.
+Fibromyalgia sufferers experience changes in their pain perception and processing.
+It’s as if the pain volume knob is on the maximum, and amplification of pain signals is their common state.

 A possible explanation for this is a misalignment of the uppermost vertebra in the neck.
-The atlas (C1) vertebra is positioned at the junction of the head and neck.
-A misalignment here often occurs following an injury such as a car accident, sports injury, or a simple slip and fall.
+The atlas (C1) vertebra is at the junction of the head and neck.
+A misalignment here often occurs following an injury such as a sports injury or a simple slip and fall.
 Interestingly, some of these same traumas are the precipitating factor for the development of fibromyalgia and other chronic pain conditions.
-An atlas misalignment can create a choke point and cause interference in normal brain-body communication over the nerves, leading to a misinterpretation of pain signals.
+An atlas misalignment can create a choke point and cause interference in normal brain-body communication over the nerves.
+This leads to a misinterpretation of pain signals.

 Upper cervical chiropractic care takes a detailed look at this critical area of the spine and central nervous system.
-If a misalignment is detected, then a gentle adjustment specific to that person is given to begin to restore normal alignment.
-As the body starts to function more optimally, many fibromyalgia sufferers experience a reduction or even remission of pain and other symptoms.
-If you are living on the rollercoaster of fibromyalgia, having a few good days scattered in between days where pain levels are high, then take a moment to locate an upper cervical chiropractor in your area and schedule an initial consultation.
+If a misalignment is present, then chiropractors will give a gentle adjustment specific to that person to restore normal alignment.
+As the body starts to function more optimally, many sufferers experience a reduction or even remission of their symptoms.
+If you are living on the rollercoaster of fibromyalgia, then locate an upper cervical chiropractor in your area.
+Schedule an initial consultation.
 The relief you’ve been searching for may be just a few gentle adjustments away.